The global position of ferrochrome

 90% of the ferrochrome produced is used in stainless steel and specialty steels

-The role of ferrochrome in stainless steel
+Ferrochrome production and its role in stainless steel

-Produced by high-temperature reduction (smelting) of chromite, ferrochrome contains iron, chrome, minor amounts of carbon and silicon and impurities such as sulphur, phosphorous and titanium.
+Produced by high-temperature reduction (smelting) of chromite, ferrochrome contains iron, chrome, minor amounts of carbon and silicon, and impurities such as sulphur, phosphorous and titanium.

 Chrome is a metallurgical marvel.
-It brings amazing properties to the metals with which it is alloyed.
+It brings critical properties to the metals with which it is alloyed.
 Add it to carbon steel in the form of ferrochrome and the steel becomes ‘stainless’ – corrosion resistant, mechanically strong, heat resistant, hard wearing, shiny and glamorous.
-Stainless steel is used everywhere in modern life from nuclear reactors to exhaust pipes, architecture, kitchenware and a host of other applications.
+Stainless steel is used almost everywhere in modern life from nuclear reactors to exhaust pipes, architecture, kitchenware and a host of other applications.

-Specialty steels produced for applications such as tools, injection moulds, camshafts, etc, also derive the high mechanical strength, hardness and heat-resistance required from their chrome content.
+Specialty steels produced for applications such as tools, injection moulds, camshafts, etc also derive the high mechanical strength, hardness and heat-resistance required from their chrome content.